 Viva voce examinations can continue to be held in a variety of formats, depending on the preference of the student and needs of all participants, although face-to-face vivas will be the expectation in most cases.
 All viva examinations will continue to be recorded, irrespective of their format.

 - Face-to-face vivas – all participants are present in Sheffield

 - Hybrid vivas – one participant attends remotely, and others are present together in Sheffield.
 This could be the student or an examiner.

 All students are encouraged to submit within their original time limit wherever possible.
 However, we recognise that this may not be possible under current circumstances and therefore time limit extension requests as a result of delays caused by the pandemic will be considered sympathetically.

 You may apply for a time limit extension, in line with normal procedures, which should be made no earlier than three months prior to your time limit.
-A monthly extension fee is normally payable.
+Please note that a monthly extension fee is normally payable.

-You are entitled to take annual leave each year and the University's guidance follows the UK Research Councils' guidance, which is 30 days.
+You are entitled to take annual leave each year and the University's guidance follows that of the UK Research Councils, which is 30 days.

-Some postgraduate research students will have additional childcare commitments or other caring responsibilities at the present time.
+We recognise that some postgraduate research students will have additional childcare commitments or other caring responsibilities at the present time.
 There are a range of flexibilities which can be explored, including annual leave, changing candidature to part-time, pro-rata leave of absence.
-If your funder allows these flexibilities, we will work with you to help you balance your home and study commitments.
+If your funder allows these flexibilities, the University will work with you to help you to balance your home and study commitments.

-If, after you have considered your options and had a discussion with your supervisor and, where relevant, your sponsor, you would prefer to take a break from your studies, you can apply for a leave of absence from your degree.
+If, after consideration of your options and discussion with your supervisor and, where relevant, your sponsor, you would prefer to take a break from your studies, you can apply for a leave of absence from your degree.